armen-asriyan/eval-backend/README.md

 yarn run dev
 ```

-7. Open your browser and navigate to `http://localhost:YOUR_PORT`
+7. Open your browser and navigate to `http://localhost:5173` (default Vite port)

 🚀 That's it!
 You should now have a fully functional portfolio website with admin dashboard.